Software Support & Maintenance

 You have a system we inherited through a software takeover.
 After the audit and initial stabilisation, ongoing maintenance keeps the system healthy and gives you a clear path for improvements.

 You have a Laravel application built by another agency.
-If the code is in reasonable shape (or if we have brought it up to standard), we are happy to take on ongoing maintenance.
-We will audit it first and be honest about what we find.
+If the code is in reasonable shape (or once we've brought it up to standard), we're happy to take on ongoing maintenance.
+We audit it first and tell you honestly what we find.
+The security and operations review is part of that.

 You need your application to evolve but not enough to justify a full project.
 A few features a month, occasional adjustments, and the peace of mind that someone is actively watching the technical health of your system.